Photo above: Iggy taking a dip in the water

 Because they only belong to you and me.

-Fate has stole my life away from you
+Fate has stolen my life away from you

 But don’t let it steal away the happiness I’ve brought you.